structured-query-language/structured-query-language.github.io/RANGE-clause-in-window-functions-practical-examples.md

 | 2020-03-15 | 2  | b | 22 |
 | 2020-05-15 | 2  | b | 2  |

 ## Example 4.
-Moving Average.
 Moving Average (MA) of the 3 weeks Windows of data.

+### Analysis Goal

+Take all the items in a brand and looking back 3 weeks including current (so 3 rows for each item) and calculate the average of the cycle length column.

 ### Input data